On this page...

 The charity is governed by a small board of trustees who meet every 12 weeks (approx).
 Here is the smiling band.

-Peter Lipman (chair) is policy director at sustainable transport charity Sustrans.
+Peter Lipman (chair) is the former policy director at sustainable transport charity Sustrans.
 He's also chair of trustees of the Centre for Sustainable Energy, and was involved with setting up Transition Bristol.

 Every time Pete cycles down a street in Bristol, he sees two scenes - what's there and what's possible.
 As well as seeing the highway designed for an endless stream of half-tonne machines, he can imagine what it might look like if the people living there redesigned the street for themselves as a liveable neighbourhood.
 Street furniture, plantings that disrupt line of sight for drivers, different colours, all sorts of things...